kzdev-net/kzdev.perfutils/Source/Docs/articles/memorystreamslim.md

 ### Releasing Memory

-**MemoryStreamSlim** automatically releases unused memory buffers on a regular schedule.
-Additionally, the [`ReleaseMemoryBuffers`](xref:KZDev.PerfUtils.MemoryStreamSlim.ReleaseMemoryBuffers) method allows you to manually release cached buffers when they are no longer needed.
-[Read More](./memory-management.md#releasing-memory)
+**MemoryStreamSlim** automatically releases memory buffers that have been unused for an extended period on a regular schedule.
+Additionally, you can manually release cached buffers when they are no longer needed by calling the [`ReleaseMemoryBuffers`](xref:KZDev.PerfUtils.MemoryStreamSlim.ReleaseMemoryBuffers) method.
+[Learn more](./memory-management.md#releasing-memory)

 ### Native Memory